 ORION meets on the third Wednesday of every month.
-Our meetings are held at the old Grove Theater in Oak Ridge, TN.
+Our meeting will be held at Roane State Community College in Oak Ridge, TN in the Goff Building, room 104 (just off of the lobby).
 We gather at 7:00 with the program beginning at approximately 7:15 p.m.
 You do not have to be a scientist to attend, or even a member of ORION.
 The program is free and open to the public.

-Our next meeting will be held on Wednesday July 19, 2017 at 7:00 p.m.
-John Mannone will be our speaker.
+Our next meeting will be held on Wednesday October 18, 2017 at 7:00 p.m.
+Dave McCallister will be our speaker.

 The Young Solar Analogs project is a long term spectroscopic and photometric monitoring campaign designed to yield a better understanding of how a star’s early activity affects a young solar system.
 By carefully examining the light from these young, small stars, long term trends in their magnetic activity cycles can be monitored.
 The faster rotations of these younger stars fuel increased magnetic activity, resulting in far ultraviolet and x-ray emissions.
 So in a time that early Earth life was trying to find its foothold, the Sun would have been a very inhospitable host.
 This presentation will describe the basic ideas and motivation behind the project, data collection and reduction methods used, early results and future directions in which the research team is looking.